-This document contains terminology, maintenance, and editorial changes.
-Technical changes or additions to the text and illustrations are indicated by a vertical line to the left of the changes.
-Some program updates might be provided through z/VM service by program temporary fixes (PTFs) for authorized program analysis reports (APARs), which also might be available for some prior releases.
+This information includes terminology, maintenance, and editorial changes.
+Technical changes or additions to the text and illustrations for the current edition are indicated by a vertical line (I) to the left of the change.

+SC24-6302-05, z/VM 7.2 (May 2022)